 I’m Not a Morning Person

 I have always struggled with getting my butt out of bed and beginning my day with any sort of positivity.
 I’m great at finding ways to procrastinate getting up, which leads to the inevitable mad dash out the door.
 That’s no way to start a day!
 It’s especially hard for me now that I work for myself and I don’t strictly speaking need to get up at a certain time.
-But as I’ve become more responsible for my own time management, I’ve learned a few tips and tricks to improve your morning routine and get the day started right.
+But as I’ve become more responsible for my own time management, I’ve learned a few tips and tricks to help me create a productive morning routine and be more productive.

 Don’t Look at Your Phone